 As the HIV epidemic changes over time, and new pandemics continue to emerge, TAG continues to evolve while remaining true to our activist roots.
 We partner with the most affected communities in the U.S. and around the world.
 After TAG accelerated the development of effective ART in the mid-1990s, we moved on to catalyze advocacy movements for the two deadliest co-infections of people with HIV – tuberculosis, and hepatitis C. And in 2020, we began applying our unique science-based and community-driven voice, as well as the lessons over the past nearly three decades, to COVID-19.

 Your support has been central to TAG’s success over the past three decades, and particularly this past year of overwhelming uncertainty.
-Please give if you can today.
-Your gift will go twice as far: TAG’s Board of Directors will be matching all gifts, up to $55,000.
 We hope you’ll continue to support TAG so we can accelerate the end of these pandemics once and for all.